pingcap/docs-cn/system-variables.md

 - Default value: 50
 - The lock wait timeout for pessimistic transactions (default) in seconds.

+### interactive_timeout

+- Scope: SESSION | GLOBAL
+- Default value: 28800
+- This variable represents the idle timeout of the interactive user session, which is measured in seconds.
+Interactive user session refers to the session established by calling [`mysql_real_connect()`](https://dev.mysql.com/doc/c-api/5.7/en/mysql-real-connect.html) API using the `CLIENT_INTERACTIVE` option (for example, MySQL shell client).
+This variable is fully compatible with MySQL.

+### last_plan_from_binding <span class="version-mark">New in v5.0.0-rc</span>

+- Scope: SESSION
+- Default value: 0
+- This variable is used to show whether the execution plan used in the previous statement was influenced by a [plan binding](/sql-plan-management.md)

 ### last_plan_from_cache <span class="version-mark">New in v4.0</span>

 - Scope: SESSION
 - Default value: 0
 - This variable is used to show whether the execution plan used in the previous `execute` statement is taken directly from the plan cache.

-### last_plan_from_binding <span class="version-mark">New in v5.0.0-rc</span>

-- Scope: SESSION
-- Default value: 0
-- This variable is used to show whether the execution plan used in the previous statement was influenced by a [plan binding](/sql-plan-management.md)

 ### max_execution_time